Canada–Namibia relations

-Bilateral relations between Canada and Namibia began in 1977.
-Both countries are members of the Commonwealth of Nations.
+Bilateral relations between Canada and Namibia began in 1990.
+Both countries are members of the Commonwealth of Nations and the United Nations.
 Neither country has a resident ambassador.

 Historical relations

 Canada's relationship with Namibia began in 1977 when Canada joined the Western Contact Group, a joint diplomatic effort of France, United Kingdom, United States, Canada and West Germany to bring an internationally acceptable transition to independence for Namibia.
-In 1990, official relations started; Canada has dispatched an Honorary Consul to Windhoek.
+In 1990, diplomatic relations between both nations were established following Namibia's independence.

+Political relations

+In September 2018, Namibian President Hage Geingob paid a visit to Ottawa and met with Prime Minister Justin Trudeau.
+Both leaders discussed shared priorities including the promotion of women’s empowerment.
+In 2025, Prime Minister Mark Carney met with President Netumbo Nandi-Ndaitwah on the margins of the 80th Session of the United Nations General Assembly where they discussed deepening ties between both nations and building new trade opportunities to attract investment.

 Cultural relations

 Canada is one of the main destinations for Namibian refugees.
 Together with Botswana and Denmark, Canada has been granting asylum to people fleeing Namibia in the aftermath of the Caprivi conflict, and particularly the Caprivi treason trial that followed in which the Namibian government was accused of human rights violations.
 Only in 2010 Canada has changed its standpoint and is now considering the Caprivi Liberation Army to be a terrorist organisation that has "attempted to usurp an elected government".
 Nonetheless, Canada received a steady inflow of Namibian immigrants who seek economic betterment under the pretense of humiliation and harassment in Namibia.
 In 2011 more than 1,000 Namibians entered Canada.
 Three quarters of them applied for refugee status, but only a few were successful.